EvilGn0me/php-role/README.md

-PHP-FPM-role
+PHP-role
 =========

-This role installs php-fpm.
+This role installs php.

 TODO:
 * Add all configuration for php in variables